redhat-performance/quads/README.md

 QUADS (quick and dirty scheduler)
 ====================================

-Automate scheduling and end-to-end provisioning of R&D scale systems.
+Automate scheduling and end-to-end provisioning of R&D scale systems and networks.

 **Note:** Please use our [Gerrit Review](https://review.gerrithub.io/#/q/project:redhat-performance/quads) to submit patches.